Check and Test Regular Expressions

 Quick Reference

-^The start of a string
+^Start of string

-$The end of a string
+$End of string

-.Wildcard which matches any character, except newline (\n)
+.Metacharacter that matches any character except a newline (\n)

-|Matches a specific character or group of characters on either side
+|Matches the specified character or group of characters on either side (OR)

 \Used to escape a special character

-aThe character "a"
+aThe character 'a'

-abThe string "ab"
+abThe string 'ab'

 Quantifiers

-?Matches 0 or 1 of the previous
+?Matches 0 or 1 occurrence of the preceding element

-+Matches 1 or more of the previous
++Matches 1 or more occurrences of the preceding element

-{5}Matches exactly 5
+{5}Matches exactly 5 occurrences

 {5,}Matches 5 or more occurrences of the preceding character or group